SwiftThemes/EAA/readme.txt

 Place ads in any wdigetized sections in your theme with the built in **Easy AdSense Ads & Scripts** widget.
 This is similar to the text widget but with some cool extras

-* Add separate adsense / ads for desktop & tablets and mobiles.
+* Insert separate adsense / ads for desktop & tablets and mobiles.
 * This widget respects the above feature, and hides itself when you choose to not show adsense / ads on the page.
 * Remove default padding's and borders if you need more room for adsense / ads.